-- pursuing broad claims in the United States for the TRuC concept; - pursuing claims to specific compositions of matter in connection with particular TRuC constructs (including specific protein and nucleic acid sequences); and - methods of using the TRuC-T cell platform as monotherapy or in combination with other anti-cancer or immune system enhancing therapeutics.
+- pursuing broad claims in the United States for the TRuC concept - pursuing claims to specific compositions of matter in connection with particular TRuC constructs (including specific protein and nucleic acid sequences) - methods of generating TRuCs; and - methods of using the TRuC-T cell platform as monotherapy or in combination with other anti-cancer or immune system enhancing therapeutics.

-Many of the patent applications that we own or in-license, including our trademark filings, are still in the early stages of prosecution and no claims have been issued yet, with the exception of five issued U.S. patents and one issued foreign patent.
+Many of the patent applications that we own or in-license, including our trademark filings, are still in the early stages of prosecution and no claims have been issued yet, with the exception of ten issued U.S. patents and 19 issued foreign patents as of March 5, 2023.
 Examination of many of the patent applications that we own has not yet commenced, because they are either provisional applications or Patent Cooperation Treaty (PCT) applications that are not examined.
-We will need to decide whether and where to pursue protection for the inventions disclosed in these provisional and PCT applications before applicable statutory deadlines, our applications will only be examined in jurisdictions where we elect to pursue protection, and we will only have the opportunity to attempt to obtain patents in such jurisdictions where we elect to pursue protection.
-We are seeking protection across a range of commercially important territories, including (but not limited to) countries in North America, Europe, and Asia.
-As of March 21, 2020, our patent portfolio includes five issued U.S. patent, at least 17 pending U.S. provisional or nonprovisional patent applications, at least five pending Patent Cooperation Treaty (PCT) international applications, one issued foreign patent, and at least 66 pending foreign patent applications, which patent applications we own or in-license.
-The claims of these patent applications are directed toward various aspects of our product candidates and research programs including compositions of matter, methods of use, and processes.
-These owned and in-licensed patents and patent applications, if issued, are expected to expire on various dates from 2036 through 2041, in each case without taking into account any possible patent term adjustments or extensions.
+We will need to decide whether and where to pursue protection for the inventions disclosed in these provisional and PCT applications before applicable statutory deadlines, our applications will only be examined in jurisdictions where we elect to pursue protection and we will only have the opportunity to attempt to obtain patents in such jurisdictions where we elect to pursue protection.
+We are seeking protection across a range of commercially important territories, including (but not limited to) countries in North America, Europe and Asia.

-Within our patent portfolio, as of March 21, 2020, we owned two issued U.S. patents, at least nine pending U.S. provisional or U.S. nonprovisional patent applications at least four pending PCT international applications, one issued foreign patent, and at least 44 pending foreign patent applications, and had a nonexclusive license from Harpoon Therapeutics, Inc. (Harpoon) to one U.S. patent, at least one pending U.S. nonprovisional patent application, and had an non-exclusive license to at least seven pending foreign patent applications that include claims directed to TC-210, such as compositions of matter, manufacturing precursors or uses thereof.
-These owned and in-licensed patents and patent applications, if issued, are expected to expire on various dates from 2036 through 2040, in each case without taking into account any possible patent term adjustment or extensions.
+As of March 5, 2023, our patent portfolio includes ten issued U.S. patents, at least 23 pending U.S. provisional or nonprovisional patent applications, at least 12 pending Patent Cooperation Treaty (PCT) international applications, 19 issued foreign patents and at least 120 pending foreign patent applications, which patent applications we own or in-license.
+The claims of these patent applications are directed toward various aspects of our product candidates and research programs including compositions of matter, methods of use and processes.
+These owned and in-licensed patents and patent applications, if issued, are expected to expire on various dates from 2036 through 2043, in each case without taking into account any possible patent term adjustments or extensions.

-Within our patent portfolio, as of March 21, 2020, we owned at least two issued U.S. patents, at least seven pending U.S. provisional or U.S. nonprovisional patent application, and at least 24 pending foreign patent applications that include claims directed to TC-110, such as compositions of matter, manufacturing precursors or uses thereof.
-These owned and in-licensed patents and patent applications, if issued, are expected to expire on various dates from 2036 through 2040, in each case without taking into account any possible patent term adjustment or extensions.
+As of March 5, 2023, our patent portfolio includes multiple patents and patent applications with claims directed to gavo-cel, including compositions of matter, manufacturing methods, manufacturing precursors or uses thereof, of which there are (i) five issued U.S. patents, at least seven pending U.S. provisional or U.S. nonprovisional patent applications, at least two pending PCT international applications, 14 issued foreign patents and at least 41 pending foreign patent applications which we own and (ii) one U.S. patent, at least one pending U.S. nonprovisional patent application, three issued foreign patents and at least 11 pending foreign patent applications for which we have a nonexclusive license from Harpoon Therapeutics, Inc. (Harpoon).
+These owned and in-licensed patents and patent applications, if issued, are expected to expire on various dates from 2036 through 2043, in each case without taking into account any possible patent term adjustment or extensions.